quickwit-oss/quickwit/docs/configuration/node-config.md

 A wildcard, single origin, or multiple origins can be specified as part of the `cors_allow_origins` parameter:

-Example of a rest configuration:
+Example of a REST configuration:

 ```yaml